 At the time when the Ten Year Plan was produced, we noted the potential to receive a Government subsidy to offset some of the costs of the project on the community.
 Council decided to proceed with the project only if it received a satisfactory Government subsidy.
 Late in 2011 Council was advised that the application was not successful.
-Council has, therefore, deferred the project in this Draft Long Term Plan to start around 2021 when it will consider re-applying for a Government subsidy and undertaking further consultation with the Motueka community on any proposed scheme.
-The cost of the project is in the order of \$25.2 million with \$9.95 million included within the 10 year period.
-In the meantime, Council will continue to monitor the water supply and public health issues in Motueka.
+Council has, therefore, deferred the project in this Long Term Plan to start around 2021 when it will consider re-applying for a Government subsidy and undertaking further consultation with the Motueka community on any proposed scheme.
+The cost of the project is in the order of \$25 million with \$9.88 million included within the 10 year period.
+In the meantime, Council will continue to monitor public health risks associated with bore water use and will review the Motueka Water Supply project scope with a view to reducing the cost of the work and the projected level of debt associated with the project.